 And one last point on that, sometimes you have to prepare your shareholder for this.
 I don't have a lot of shareholders.
 We're a bootstrap company, I'm the biggest shareholder.
 But sometimes you have to go and lead your shareholders, lead your board and say, this is what I'm going to do.
 This is why I'm going to do it.

 Let's have a dialogue around that.
 I want a group of trusting people in this company who are going to go to bat for this company, not just doing lying, hiding, and faking.
 It's another thing that Simon Sinek talks about.
 Where you're, you just don't trust the company, so you're lying, hiding, and faking.

 You're kind of just fake it and it's just, it's what you talked about earlier.
 I'm sad, you know.
 I'm just coming in and punching the clock.
 I'm just doing my job, cause whatever's going on around me, it's just overwhelming.
 And I don't, I'm just gonna, I'm just gonna focus on what I need to do.

-Yeah.
-It’s such great insights, Andy.
+Tim Reitsma Yeah.
+It's such great insights, Andy.